What is the Role of an Expert Witness in a Personal Injury Case?

 In addition to accident reconstruction experts, your attorney may also retain the services of other specialists, including:

 When your injuries have a significant emotional impact on your life, your attorney may use a mental health expert.
-These specialists can act as a consulting expert or testifying witness just as other physicians; however, the focus would be on how the accident and your injuries have resulted in emotional distress.
+These specialists can act as consulting experts or testifying witnesses just as other physicians; however, the focus would be on how the accident and your injuries have resulted in emotional distress.

-If you have been injured in an accident due to someone else’s negligence in Maryland, Washington D.C. or Virginia, please contact the Baltimore headquarters office Bob Katz Law.
+If you have been injured in an accident due to someone else’s negligence in Maryland, Washington, DC, or Virginia, please contact the Baltimore headquarters office, Bob Katz Law, at 410-576-4287.
 Our lawyers have access to a wide range of experts in different fields, and we retain these individuals as necessary to prosecute personal injury claims on behalf of our clients.
 We are happy to answer your questions or schedule an assessment to review the details of your case.